 Eight years.
-That is how long it took to get accepted as a permanent Park Ranger with the federal government.
+That is how long it took to get accepted as a permanent ranger with the federal government.

 The odds of winning in Squid Games is better.